codepath/android_guides/Android-Unit-and-Integration-testing.md

 ### Testing Comparisons

-Robolectric tests run really quickly, and are very stable, but the Android API simulation isn't 100% accurate or complete (though it's getting better and better).

 Emulator/instrumentation-based tests (including Robotium) are painfully slow but follow the Android API to the letter (except when they randomly fail, which is more often than you'd like).

-Robolectric works well for most common testing needs (and dramatically speeds up testing cycles).
-Robotium is great for testing the edges of the API that aren't yet simulated by Robolectric, and for testing actual phone behavior more rigorously.
+Robolectric works well for most common testing needs (and dramatically speeds up testing cycles) but does not work for every case and only supports unit tests.
+Robotium is great for testing the edges of the API that aren't yet simulated by Robolectric, and for testing actual phone behavior more rigorously through complete integration testing.

-The primary takeaway is **use Robolectric as much as possible** since it is the fastest testing by far.
-When tests fall outside the unit testing scope or features of Robolectric then rely on **Robotium sparingly for complete integration testing**.
+The primary takeaway is **use Robolectric unit tests as much as possible** since they are the fastest testing suite.
+When tests fall outside the unit testing scope or the features of Robolectric then we need to rely on **Robotium for complete integration testing**.

 ### Android Testing Framework